Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

-timestamp, and for it to be processed by graphite, so graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) it may look like a drop in your graph, and cause panic.
+timestamp, and for it to be processed by graphite, so graphite will typically return a null here for that timestamp and depending on how you visualize (see for example the "null as null/zero" option in grafana) or if you use a function such as sumSeries (see below) it may look like a drop in your graph, and cause panic.
 You can work around this with "null as null" in Grafana, transformNull() or keepLastValue in graphite
 , or plotting until a few seconds ago instead of now.